miklevin/MikeLev.in/_posts/2021-08-26-struggling-through-github-pages-startup-process.md

 Let's go look at the Jekyll documentation... okay, so there's a whole curly-brace based templating system... just like everything else that like almost ever was... except back when it was <% %>.
-Pointy/percents of the ancient Microsoft HDC/IDX conventions have made way for the {{ }} conventions of... uh... maybe Ruby stuff that came after.
+Pointy/percents of the ancient Microsoft HDC/IDX conventions have made way for the double curly braces conventions of... uh... maybe Ruby stuff that came after.
 Python people will know the Django framework and Jinja template system extraction... all the same really.
 Some syntax invented for intermixing with HTML and a subset of some language's logic used for variable logic flow.
 Jekyll no different.

 So I'm jumping right into a global default template that goes in a conventional location.
 Let me show you those kooky framework conventions of Jekyll...